-- The reception, storage, treatment and disposal of waste tyres (greater than 250 millimetres in size) is listed as a Prescribed Activity of Environmental Significance and therefore requires a licence, unless the amount in question is below 5 tonnes and being used solely for the purpose of recycling, reuse, or if it is conditionally approved by the Authority. - Used tyres should be stored in a manner that minimises risks to the environment, human health and therefore minimising the risk of fire.
-Businesses are considered to be compliant if they operate in accordance with the following guidelines: - General Guidelines for the Outdoor Storage of Used Tyres issued by the South Australian Fire Service Fire Safety Department
+- The reception, storage, treatment and disposal of waste tyres (greater than 250 millimetres in size) is listed as a Prescribed Activity of Environmental Significance and therefore requires an Environmental Authorisation (works approval, licence or exemption), unless the amount in question is below 5 tonnes per annum and being used solely for the purpose of recycling, reuse, or if it is conditionally approved by the Authority. - Used tyres should be stored in a manner that minimises risks to the environment, human health and therefore minimising the risk of fire.
+Businesses are considered to be compliant if they operate in accordance with the following guidelines: - General Guidelines for the Outdoor Storage of Used Tyres issued by the South Australian Fire Service Fire Safety Department.